Causes of paralysis

 Read more about Guillain-Barré syndrome.

-Lyme disease is a bacterial infection spread to people by infected ticks.
+Lyme disease is a bacterial infection spread by infected ticks.

-Ticks are small insects that feed on the blood of mammals, including humans.
+Ticks are small arachnids that feed on the blood of mammals, including humans.
 The ticks release bacteria that can damage the nerves, leading to temporary paralysis of the face.

 Read more about Lyme disease.